Have you tried making any garden remedies lately? Look around your garden and you can find home remedies for so many ailments!

 Final Thoughts: DIY Garden Remedies

 When you have a garden, the possibilities of what you can grow and create are truly infinite!
 Meals and recipes are just the beginning.

 Just imagine all the homemade beauty products and remedies you can make at home.

 Growing medicinal herbs, flowers, and healthful fruits and vegetables can be so rewarding for the entire family.

 This year is our first time growing calendula!
 We are so excited to see the beautiful blooms but also to come up with some DIY beauty and skincare products to try.

 What non-food item are you most looking forward to creating from your garden this year?
 Let’s chat in the comments below.

 Just when the gardening gear at Dollar Tree seems to have dried up, I’ve found something arguably even better.
 The Ollies garden section!
-We have an Ollies Bargain Outlets store in Pottstown, PA, not far from us and certainly worth the drive.
-I always love the unique and unexpected items we find at Ollies, as…
+The cheap planter pots at Ollies are my absolute favorite reason to head over to this store.
+We have an Ollies Bargain Outlets store in Pottstown, PA, not far from us and…

 For years I’ve been looking for a good cover or fence for my 4×4 raised garden beds.
 Soaking up the joy of the middle aisles, I found the Aldi Drop Over Greenhouse (raised bed covers) totally on an impromptu shopping trip.
 Boy am I glad I went in that day!
 Over the years, I’ve tried making…